fusioncharts/dev_centre_docs/getting-started/plain-javascript/add-drill-down-using-plain-javascript.md

             }
         }
     ]
-}); //render
+}); //Render
 chartInstance.render();
 ```

-Use the events object (under the `dataSource` object) to configure the events raised for a chart.
+Use the `events` object (under the `dataSource` object) to configure the events raised for a chart.

-> The `FusionCharts.addEventListener()` static function can be used to trap events globally — i.e. for all charts.
+> The `FusionCharts.addEventListener()` static function can be used to trap events globally — i.e., for all charts.
 For detailed descriptions of the `LinkedChart` events, refer to the [FusionCharts API Reference](https://www.fusioncharts.com/dev/api/fusioncharts/fusioncharts-events.html).